UnknownArtistt/ShadowFog/README_EN.md

 **2. Run the installation script / Compile the program**

 ShadowFog includes a bash script that prepares all necessary dependencies and compiles the program.
-Administrator permissions (sudo) are required to run this script.
+Administrator permissions (sudo) are required to run this script and you will also need to give execution permissions to the script.
 The script will install a C++ compiler and figlet.
 If you do not use the script, you can install the packages this way:

+Give execution permissions to the script

+- chmod +x shadowfog.sh

+Installing the packages by your own

 - sudo apt-get install g++ -y
 - sudo apt-get install figlet -y